rudiv/Achieve.Aspire/README.md

 // Note this just outputs it to the manifest, you will need to update the YAML or use the azd branch above builder.AddProject<Projects.MyProject>("myproject")
     .WithManagedIdentity("MYID", id);

+// You can also add Role Assignments to resources manually (currently only KV supported) builder.AddRoleAssignment(kv, id, KeyVaultRoles.SecretsUser);
 ```

 ### (If comfortable using custom azd) Build custom azd